-Alaskan king crab legs make the most luxurious dinner party entree for two.
-But if you buy them at the grocery store, these giant clusters of crab legs are most often sold frozen.
-So how do you turn these meaty legs of ice pops into that gorgeous, succulent flavor you crave?
+Alaskan king crab legs make the most luxurious dinner party entree for two and if you buy them at the grocery store, these giant clusters of crab legs are most often sold frozen.
+Wondering how to cook frozen king crab legs?
 So glad you asked.
 I have the easiest way to create a restaurant-quality seafood dinner for you.

 While still a luxury item, buying king crab legs in one of your local grocery stores will be less expensive than ordering them in a restaurant.
 So what is the best way to cook king crab legs?

-After testing and sampling a variety of cooking methods, baking the crab legs proved to be my favorite way to prepare them at home.
+After testing and sampling a variety of cooking methods, baking the crab legs proved to be my favorite way to prepare frozen king crab legs at home.
 The moist heat created inside the shells essentially steamed the crab meat, enhancing their natural flavors and heating the meat thoroughly without drying it out.

 So let me share with you my favorite cooking method for king crab legs, as well as a few alternatives!